strimzi/strimzi-lab/iot-demo/README.md

+You can find [here](https://youtu.be/MljQnXZE1oY) a video of this demo running.

 # Prerequisites

 In order to run this demo, an OpenShift running cluster is needed.
 If you don't have it, you can use the oc tools from